-The musical times and tales of jazz-piano veteran Hod O'Brien.
+The musical times and tales of jazz-piano veteran Hod O'Brien, who passed away November 20, 2016 at the age of 80.

 Tenor saxophonist Benny Golson has written some of the most beloved and frequently-played standards in the modern jazz canon.